 4. Cut along the edge with the blade.
 Pull the fillet off.

-5. Be careful not to cut the edges, because the detailing work that would follow takes time and increases the risk of leaving dangerous edges in the net.
+5. Be careful not to cut the edges; the detailing work that would follow takes time and increases the risk of leaving dangerous edges in the net.

-6. Remove the lower part of the fillet as it isn’t interesting from a tasting perspective.
+6. Remove the lower part of the fillet as it isn’t interesting from a taste perspective.

-7. Lay the fillet to remove the skin (if the recipe needs it).
-Skin side on the board.
+7. Lay the fillet skin side down to remove the skin (if the recipe needs it).

 8. Slide the sharp-edged blade along the skin and then finish checking for rebel edges.
 Rinse and pat dry.